Simple Mechanisms for Agents with Non-linear Utilities: Reduction Framework for Pricing-based Mechanisms

-For any linear agent environment, a deterministic dominant-strategy incentive compatible mechanism $\mech_L$ can be represented by a mapping from the quantiles of other agents to a threshold quantile for each agent.
+For any deterministic DSIC, IIR mechanism $\mech_L$ for linear agents, it can be represented by a mapping from the quantiles of other agents to a threshold quantile for each agent.
 The agent wins when her quantile is below the threshold and loses when her quantile is above the threshold.
-Denote the function that maps the profile of other agent quantiles to a quantile threshold for agent $i$ by $\exquanti^{\mech_L} (\{\quant_j\}_{j\in N\backslash\{i\}})$.
+We denote the function that maps the profile of other agent quantiles $\{\quant_j\}_{j\in N\backslash\{i\}}$ to a quantile threshold for agent $i$ as $\exquanti^{\mech_L} \left(\{\quant_j\}_{j\in N\backslash\{i\}}\right)$.